betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 Furthermore, even if we did have a good way to calculate a starting ray differential from a light, the corresponding path differential can't become as wide as in the case of a camera path, since at any given moment the light path might scatter towards the camera and therefore needs to maintain a footprint no wider than a single screen space pixel.

 Some research work has gone into this question, but more work is needed on this topic.
-The previously discussed covariance tracing based technique [(Belcour et al. 2017)](https://dl.acm.org/citation.cfm?id=2487239) does allow for calculating an ideal texture filtering width and mip level once a light path is fully constructed, but again, the real problem is that footprints need to be available during path construction, not afterwards.
+The previously discussed covariance tracing based technique [[Belcour et al. 2017]](https://dl.acm.org/citation.cfm?id=2487239) does allow for calculating an ideal texture filtering width and mip level once a light path is fully constructed, but again, the real problem is that footprints need to be available during path construction, not afterwards.
 With bidirectional path tracing, things get even harder.
 In order to keep a bidirectional path unbiased, all connections between camera and light path vertices must be consistent in what mip level they sample; however, this is difficult since ray differentials depend on the scattering events at each path vertex.
-Belcour et al. [(2017)](https://dl.acm.org/citation.cfm?id=2487239) demonstrates how important consistent texture filtering between two vertices is.
+[Belcour et al. [2017]](https://dl.acm.org/citation.cfm?id=2487239) demonstrates how important consistent texture filtering between two vertices is.

 Currently, only a handful of production renderers have extensive support for bidirectional techniques; of the ones that do, the most common solution to calculating ray differentials for bidirectional paths is... simply not to at all.
 Unfortunately, this means bidirectional techniques must rely on point sampling the lowest mip level, which defeats the whole point of mipmapping and destroys texture caching performance.
-The Manuka team alludes to using ray differentials for photon map gather widths in VCM and notes that these ray differentials are implemented as part of their manifold next event estimation system [(Fascione et al. 2018)](https://dl.acm.org/citation.cfm?id=3182161), but there isn't enough detail in their paper to be able to figure out how this actually works.
+The Manuka team alludes to using ray differentials for photon map gather widths in VCM and notes that these ray differentials are implemented as part of their manifold next event estimation system [[Fascione et al. 2018]](https://dl.acm.org/citation.cfm?id=3182161), but there isn't enough detail in their paper to be able to figure out how this actually works.

 **Camera-Based Mipmap Level Selection**